DerEwige/speedupln.com/docs/fee_potential_and_rebalancing.md

 Rebalancing in the Lightning Network is a strategy where nodes move their satoshis between different channels to optimize their earning potential.
 The idea is to shift liquidity from channels with low relative fee potential (where earnings are suboptimal) to channels with higher relative fee potential, where the satoshis can generate more income.
 By doing this effectively, node operators can increase their overall earnings, provided that the cost of rebalancing is lower than the potential earnings gained from repositioning the liquidity.

+> **Disclaimer:** While this section focuses on optimizing earning potential through rebalancing, I won’t dive into my belief that traffic on most channels will tend to be unidirectional.
+This topic is complex and best handled in a separate article.

-**Note:** While profit maximization is a key reason for rebalancing, there are other valid motivations.
+> **Note:** While profit maximization is a key reason for rebalancing, there are other valid motivations.
 One example is to ensure *reachability*—making sure that a node has sufficient liquidity in channels to remain connected and route payments effectively across the network.
 Without proper rebalancing, a node may become poorly positioned in the network, limiting its ability to route payments, even if it isn't directly focused on earning higher fees.

 ### How Rebalancing Works

 Each channel on a node has a different relative fee potential, determined by the balance of the satoshis in the channel and the optimal fee rate (ppm).
 If a channel is under-utilized (i.e., it charges a fee that is too low or has insufficient liquidity), the satoshis in that channel are not maximizing their earning potential.
-Meanwhile, a channel with a higher relative fee potential (more optimal fee and traffic) may need more liquidity to route larger payments or handle more transactions.
+Meanwhile, a channel with a higher relative fee potential (higher optimal fee and traffic) may need more liquidity to route larger payments or handle more payments.

 The key to earning money through rebalancing lies in moving satoshis from the low-performing channels to higher-performing channels.
 Here’s how it works:

 1. **Identify Low-Performing Channels:** These are channels where the relative fee potential is low, meaning the channel either charges too little or has too much liquidity relative to the demand for routing through it.
 In this scenario, the satoshis in these channels aren’t generating significant earnings.

 2. **Identify High-Performing Channels:** These are channels where the relative fee potential is higher.
 They have an optimal fee rate and see more demand for routing.
-However, they may be constrained by insufficient liquidity to route larger transactions.
+However, they may be constrained by insufficient liquidity to route larger payments.

 3. **Move Satoshis (Rebalancing):** By transferring liquidity from low-performing to high-performing channels, you are effectively reallocating satoshis to places where they can generate more income.
 Rebalancing typically incurs a cost in the form of fees paid to other nodes along the rebalancing route.